mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 The driver MUST append `csfle` search paths to the `libmongocrypt_handle`.
-For each path :math:`P` in |opt-paths|, append :math:`P` to the search paths on the `libmongocrypt_handle`, maintaining the order of the user-provided array..
+For each path :math:`P` in |opt-paths|, append :math:`P` to the search paths on the `libmongocrypt_handle`, maintaining the order of the user-provided array.

 .. rubric:: Explaination